m3t4lw01f/unlimited-plex-server/README.md

     - Click save
   - Click WebDAV
     - enter the username that matches what you entered in `rclone.conf`
-    - enter the _original_ password, NOT the obfuscated one, from `rclone.conf`na
+    - enter the _original_ password, NOT the obfuscated one, from `rclone.conf`
     - click save

 # Configure Decypharr